 How can I learn more about the project?

-Learn more about the Durham-Orange Light-Rail Project by visiting ourtransitfuture.com or by attending our quarterly public meetings, requesting a presentation, signing up to receive GoTriangle emails or following GoTriangle on social media.
+Learn more about the Durham and Orange County Transit Plans by visiting goforwardnc.org or by attending our quarterly public meetings, requesting a presentation, signing up to receive GoTriangle emails or following GoTriangle on social media.

 - Pre-planning: 2008-2014